guti1/udacity_drl_nd/README.md

 After checking out just run `docker-compose up -d jupyter` and the jupyter notebook server should be accessible on your localhost on port 8888.
 If necessary, you can modify the [docker-compose.yml](docker-compose.yml)

+### 1.1.
+GPU

+If You are using a client with nvidia GPU, there is also a separate dockerfile and service for that.
+To use it run `docker-compose up -d jupyter-gpu`